Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ## Content encryption and DRM ## {#CPS-encryption-and-drm}

 A DASH presentation MAY provide some or all [=adaptation sets=] in encrypted form, requiring the use of a <dfn>DRM system</dfn> to decrypt the content for playback.
-The duty of a [=DRM system=] is to decrypt content while preventing disclosure of the [=content key=] and misuse of the decrypted content (e.g. recording via screen capture).
+The duty of a [=DRM system=] is to decrypt content while preventing disclosure of the [=content key=] and misuse of the decrypted content (e.g. recording via screen capture software).

 In a DASH presentation, every [=representation=] in an [=adaptation set=] SHALL be protected using the same [=content key=] (identified by the same `default_KID`).